msvdsudarsan/RSMCompress/README.md

 No prior work compresses a Lyapunov-certified neural network controller while preserving its stability guarantees.
 This paper addresses that gap for singularly perturbed nonlinear systems by decomposing the control-sensitive Fisher information matrix (CS-FIM) asymptotically along the slow manifold and boundary layer, establishing that the dominant parameter-space curvature is determined to leading order in ε by the slow subsystem alone.
 Regional input-to-state stability (ISS) of the compressed closed-loop system is proved via a composite Lyapunov function for all ε ∈ (0, ε*), and reformulated as semi-global practical ISS.

+This repository contains the MATLAB scripts, numerical verification outputs, and figure-generation files used to reproduce all results reported in the manuscript.
 ---

 ## Key Results